-- Stonefish serves as the collective name of any of 5 species found in the family listed as Synanceiidae.
+- First of all, Stonefish serves as the collective name of any of 5 species found in the family listed as Synanceiidae.
 All five known varieties in the family also rank as highly venomous.
-In fact, they rank among the most poisonous fish known on earth.
+In fact, these rank among the most poisonous fish known on earth.

 Stonefish Physical Description

-Physical appearance varies between the different forms of Stonefish, yet some patterns exist.
-All members of this impressive family display rough, mottled appearances and uneven lines.
-These traits allow for better camouflage in their native habitat.
+Firstly, all members of this extremely impressive family display a similar physical appearance.
+This appearance consists of a rough, mottled appearance and uneven lines.
+Quite understandably, these traits allow for better camouflage in its native habitat.

-All known types of Stonefish evolved primarily as marine fish.
-However, they will sometimes also inhabit rivers, in the areas where they meet the ocean and the waters blend.
+Furthermore, all known types of this amazing creature evolved primarily as marine fish.
+However, some members of this group will sometimes also inhabit restricted regions of rivers.
+This habitat range consists of the areas where these meet the ocean and the waters blend.

-These fish do not generally display overtly aggressive behavior by nature.
-Most envenomings occur when unsuspecting swimmers simply step on the fish.
+In addition, these remarkable fish do not generally display overtly aggressive behavior by nature.
+Despite this fact, its dangers must not be underestimated.
+Most envenomings, however, occur when unsuspecting swimmers simply step on the fish.